bitRaybytes/bashscripts/tools/SystemTools/systemMonitoring/README.md

 ### 1. Memory Check

 It uses the `free -h` command for a full overview and calculates the percentage usage using awk.
-It then checks the calculated percentage against the $\text 75%$ and $\text 90%$ thresholds to print alerts.
+It then checks the calculated percentage against the $75%$ and $90%$ thresholds to print alerts.

 ### 2. Disk Space Check

 It uses df -h to report on file system disk space.
-It iterates through all mounted partitions to check their usage percentage against the $\text 75%$ and $\text 90%$ thresholds, printing a `[WARNING]` if either is exceeded.
+It iterates through all mounted partitions to check their usage percentage against the $75%$ and $90%$ thresholds, printing a `[WARNING]` if either is exceeded.

 ### 3. Top Processes